-Step back in time, back to when Missouri was way out West in the wilderness, and experience the lives of the men and women who secured the American Frontier at Fort Osage National Historic Landmark.
+Step back in time and experience the lives of the men and women who secured the American Frontier at Fort Osage National Historic Landmark.

-Built in 1808, under the direction of William Clark, co-leader of the Lewis and Clark expedition, the Fort served a dual role.
-It was both a military garrison and trade center.
+Built in 1808, under the direction of William Clark of the Lewis and Clark Expedition, Fort Osage served a dual roles as both a military garrison and a trade center.